pingcap/tidb-operator/en/destroy-a-tidb-cluster.md

 This document describes how to deploy TiDB clusters in Kubernetes.

-## Destroy TiDB clusters managed by TidbCluster
+## Destroy a TiDB cluster managed by `TidbCluster`

-To destroy a TiDB cluster managed by TidbCluster, run the following command:
+To destroy a TiDB cluster managed by `TidbCluster`, run the following command:

 {{< copyable "shell-regular" >}}